vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 {% include alert.html style="warning" text="<b>Warning</b><br>You must always require user approval for signing transactions/messages." %}
 <!--  -->

-Rationale: If you do not require user consent for signing important data, an attacker can use your device as a signing black box and sign whatever it wants.
+Rationale: If you do not require user consent for signing important data, an attacker can use your device as a signing black box and sign whatever they want.

 <!--  -->